-Burkina Faso country profile - BBC News
+Burkina Faso country profile

 President: Roch Marc Kabore

-Marc Kabore, who served as prime minister and speaker of parliament under veteran President Blaise Compaore, won the November 2015 presidential election, easily beating his main rival.
+Marc Kabore, who served as prime minister and speaker of parliament under veteran President Blaise Compaore, has won presidential elections in 2015 and 2020, easily beating his main rival.

-The intervening year before Mr Kabore's election saw considerable turmoil, including an attempted coup by troops loyal to the ousted president in September 2015.

 A French-educated banker, Mr Kabore sees himself as a social democrat, and has pledged to reduce youth unemployment, improve education and healthcare, and make health provision for children under six free of charge.